Pennsylvania Route 152: Bucks County

 Past County Line Road, PA 152 continues north along Limekiln Pike, leaving the North Penn Valley region and entering Warrington Township in Bucks County.
 The route comes to an intersection with the US 202 parkway and the US 202 Parkway Trail before it curves to the northwest.
 After crossing Upper State Road, PA 152 enters New Britain Township and continues north past homes.
 PA 152 curves northwest soon after and enters the borough of Chalfont.
 The route intersects US 202 Bus. and turns northeast to form a concurrency with that route on Butler Avenue, crossing the West Branch Neshaminy Creek and heading into a business district.
 PA 152 splits from US 202 Bus. by turning northwest onto Main Street.
 The road passes homes and commercial development, coming to a bridge over SEPTA's Lansdale/Doylestown Line east of the Chalfont station.
 PA 152 curves north before it runs along the border between New Britain Township to the west and Chalfont to the east.

 PA 152 fully enters New Britain Township and becomes Limekiln Pike again, heading into a mix of agricultural and wooded areas with some homes and passing through the community of Newville.
 In Newville, the route intersects Creek Road and New Galena Road, both of which head northeast to provide access to Peace Valley Park.
 The road curves northwest and continues into Hilltown Township.
 At the intersection with Hilltown Pike, PA 152 turns northeast to remain along Limekiln Pike before turning northwest in the community of Hilltown.
 Following this, the route heads through the community of Mount Pleasant.
 Farther northwest, the road enters the borough of Silverdale and becomes Baringer Avenue, passing homes and coming to an intersection with PA 113 (Main Street).

 At this point, PA 152 turns southwest to form a wrong-way concurrency with PA 113 on Main Street before splitting from that route by turning northwest onto Walnut Street.
 The route leaves Silverdale for Hilltown Township again and runs through areas of residential subdivisions.
 Farther northwest, the road enters the borough of Perkasie and continues past more residences and businesses.
 PA 152 turns southwest onto Constitution Avenue and passes a park before it crosses into the borough of Sellersville and becomes Park Avenue.
 PA 152 turns south onto Main Street and crosses into West Rockhill Township.
 PA 152 turns west onto four-lane undivided State Road before changing over to a divided highway as it comes to a bridge over the Bethlehem Line, a railroad line that is owned by SEPTA and operated by the East Penn Railroad.
-After the bridge, PA 152 crosses through a mix of fields and development before reaching its northern terminus at an interchange with PA 309 (Sellersville Bypass).
+After the bridge, PA 152 crosses through a mix of fields and development before reaching its northern terminus at a diamond interchange with PA 309 (Sellersville Bypass).
 Past the northern terminus, State Road continues southwest as State Route 4035, an unsigned quadrant route, toward the borough of Telford.